48--VALVE,SAFETY RELIEF, IN REPAIR/MODIFICATION OF

 Quick Summary

-The Department of the Navy, NAVSUP Weapon Systems Support (WSS), is soliciting offers for the repair and modification of Safety Relief Valves (NSN 4820).
-This opportunity requires contractors to provide an estimated Not-To-Exceed price for the full repair effort, followed by a teardown, evaluation, and a firm-fixed price offer.
-Offers are due by April 30, 2026.
+The Department of the Navy / NAVSUP Weapon Systems Support Mech is soliciting offers for the repair and modification of Safety Relief Valves (PSC 4820).
+This opportunity requires contractors to provide an estimated Not-To-Exceed price for the full repair effort, followed by a Firm Fixed-Price offer after a 90-day teardown and evaluation period.
+Proposals are due by May 29, 2026, at 4:00 PM EST.

 Scope of Work